 IAM at the employee level is foundational to organization-wide security, and usually one of the first IAM elements to be addressed.
 Employees need to be able to access the applications, systems and data they need while remote without compromising security.
-As a result, this requires air-tight employee identity management.
+This requires air-tight employee identity management.

 Every employee should be able to reliably verify their identity before accessing company systems.
 Access permission policies should be tied to each identity, so each employee can access what they need without being privy to data that should be restricted.